Sunakavi/trading-bot/README.md

 node index.js

-The bot will:
+On startup the bot will:

-Fetch top symbols by volume
+Fetch top USDT symbols by volume

+Select active symbols

-Run the chosen strategy
+Run selected strategy (default Strategy 2)

-Execute BUY/SELL operations
+Execute BUY/SELL orders

 Log everything under logs/

-Keep state in JSON files
+Persist state so it can resume after restart

 📊 Performance Tracking

-Every loop logs:

-Current equity
+Performance data is stored in:

+performance.json

+Includes:

+Equity over time

 PNL % from initial capital

-Position values

-Account balances

-Trade statistics

-All performance samples are saved automatically to:

-performance.json

-Perfect for graphing your equity curve later.
+Time series samples

+Resettable baseline (Shift+R)

+Perfect for analytics, dashboards, and ML models.

 ⚠️ Disclaimer

-This project is for educational and testing use only.
+This bot is for educational and testnet use only.
-Trading cryptocurrency involves high financial risk.
+Crypto trading involves high risk.
-Use only on Binance Testnet unless fully validated.
+Do not use with real funds unless fully validated.

-The authors take no responsibility for financial gains or losses.

-🛠 Future Enhancements
+🛠 Future Enhancements (Optional)

-Web dashboard (React/Next.js)
+Web dashboard (React / Next.js)

-Strategy optimization engine

-ML/AI signal module
+Optimization engine for strategies

-Multi-timeframe analysis
+Multi-timeframe signals

-Docker deployment
+Dockerization

-Railway.cloud auto-deploy
+Railway auto-deploy

+Telegram alerts